jts272/pp3-lidl-bake-mate/README.md

 User goals:

 - To perform the daily afternoon bake task more efficiently :heavy_check_mark:
-  - The user is guided through the progam, needing only to enter numbers to the terminal
+  - The user is guided through the program, needing only to enter numbers to the terminal
 - To have confidence that their bake plan is correct :heavy_check_mark:
   - All arithmetic is handled by the program and all input must be confirmed